Augusto11CB/Design-Patterns/Design Pattern.md

 ## Behavioral Patterns
+It defines how objects distribute work, how an object performs a single cohesive function and how different/independent objects work towards a common goal.
+(Race team trying to win the race).

 ### Iterator Pattern
 Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation.